jvrc/tutorials/html/_sources/basics/torque.txt

 Open a project file
 -------------------

-Choose "Open" in "File" menu and select a project file for JVRC-1.
+Choose "Open..." in "File" menu and select a project file for JVRC-1.
 Its name is samples/tutorials/cnoid/sample2.cnoid.

 Source code of a controller
 ---------------------------